 Below is a list of museums in Seattle, Bellevue, Tacoma, and surrounding cities that have free admission every day.

-Always free Seattle museums
+Always free museums in Seattle

 Check out the following list of Seattle museums that offer free admission every day.
 They are listed in order going roughly north to south.